briansu2004/udemy-devops-real-projects/014-VaultInjectorMinikube/01_YN_WindowsOnly.md

 ### 1. Add Helm Repo

-To use the Helm chart, **add the Hashicorp helm repository** and check that you have access to the chart:
+To use the Helm chart, **add the Hashicorp helm repository** and check that we have access to the chart:

 ```dos
 helm repo add hashicorp https://helm.releases.hashicorp.com